c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 #### Using the Desktop App

 1. Recieve a public key from the developer needing cluster access.
-2. Click on the CodeZero system tray icon and select **Contexts -> Share Context**.
+2. Click on the Codezero system tray icon and select **Contexts -> Share Context**.
 3. You will be presented with a screen where you will need to paste in or upload the public key, and also paste in or upload the un-encypted context.
 4. Click the "Encrypt" button.
 5. An encypted context will be generated and presented on the next screen.
 Copy or download the encrypted context and share with the developer owning the associated public key.

 #### Using the CLI

-You can use CodeZero CLI's `context share` command to generate an encrypted context.
+You can use Codezero CLI's `context share` command to generate an encrypted context.
 See the [command reference](/references/command-line?id=share) for more details.